gregfoletta/ftnt_license_registration/README.md

 Note that the password appears to always have an exclaimation mark, so be sure to enclose in single quotes if you're using the environment variable or command line methods.

+# IPv4 ADDRESSES

+The `--ipv4-addresses` argument will eventually take two arguments, although only one is implemented at this stage:

+- It takes a single IPv4 address, and will apply this address to all registrations.
+- It will take a file with an IP address on each line, and apply each IP to eace (not currently implemented).

+    Some devices do not take an IP address (for example, FortiGates).
+This script will not discriminate, and will still try to apply the IP address.
+Recommendation it that if you're using this command, separate the licenses that require an IP into a different folder.
+You can this run this script across that folder with this --ipv4-addresses argument.

 # LICENSE DOWNLOAD

 The registration API generally returns the license keys for the codes you register with a couple of caveats: